MRCIEU/godmc/resources/cnv/README.md

 - `plyr`
 - `splitstackshape`

-The following Bioconductor libraries:
+The following Bioconductor library:

-- `CopyNumber450k`
-- `CopyNumber450kData`
+- `DNAcopy`

 And the `meffil` package. e.g.: